 Effects Screen, a “secondary” screen with Effects controls,

-Presets Screen, which allows factory and user Presets to be loaded and stored, and
+Presets Screen, which allows system and user Presets to be loaded and stored,

 Settings Screen with Global settings (MIDI etc.).

 Orbiter screen is the main screen which appears on power-up and allows access to the “secondary” Effects screen.
-The Presets and Settings screens are accessible from the Effects screen.
+The Presets and Routing screens are accessible from the Effects screen while the Settings screen is accessible from the Routing screen.

 This section covers the front panel elements in detail.